moderneinc/moderne-cluster-build-logs/Clustering/README.md

 2. **Install Dependencies**

    Make sure you have `pip` installed, then install the required Python packages.
+If you used `brew` to install python, then replace the following `pip` command with `pip3`.

    ```bash
    pip install -r requirements.txt